Speech-Interaction-Technology-Aalto-U/itsp/Self_supervised_learning.md

 # Self-supervised learning

 Self-supervised learning (SSL) refers to a family of machine learning algorithms that are used  to learn useful signal representations from data without any supporting information, such as task-specific data labels.
 Instead of extracting manually specified signal features, such as MFCCs (see REF), SSL algorithms *learn the features* by taking statistical properties of the input data into acocunt.
-The word *useful* refers to signal representations that can act as informative features in a downstream task or a variety of tasks.
-Alternatively, a pre-trained SSL model can be used as a starting point for model development for a downstream task, such as augmenting the SSL model with a classification layer (or layers) and then fine-tuning the model to a particular speech processing task of interest.
+The word *useful* refers to signal representations that can act as powerful features in a particular downstream task or a variety of tasks, for which labeled training data exists.
+A pre-trained SSL model itself can also be used as a starting point for model training for a downstream task.
+This is usually done by augmenting a trained SSL model with a small number of additional classification layers, and then fine-tuning the new layers or the entire model to the task using the labeled data.

 In general, SSL algorithms belong to the family of unsupervised learning algorithms and they are practically implemented as deep neural networks.
 The reason they are referred to as *self-supervised* comes from the optimization criterion used to train the models.
 Classical unsupervised learning operates by performing unsupervised data clustering using a heuristic algorithm (as in k-means) or by modeling the data distribution directly with a generative model (as in Gaussian mixture models, hidden-Markov models, or autoencoders).
 SSL algorithms, on the other hand, can be viewed as regression models (or classifiers) that try to perform regression from the input data to representations derived from the same input data.